 Log data aggregation is handled by the LogAggregator class.
 Archive data aggregation is handled by the ArchiveProcessor::aggregateDataTableRecords and ArchiveProcessor::aggregateNumericMetrics methods.
 Plugins can access a LogAggregator instance and a ArchiveProcessor instance through the Piwik\Plugin\Archiver class.

-To learn more about how aggregation is accomplished with Piwik's MySQL backend, read our Persistence and the MySQL Backend reference guide.
+To learn more about how aggregation is accomplished with Piwik's MySQL backend, read the Piwik database schema guide.

 Reports and metrics are persisted using the ArchiveProcessor class.
 Metrics are inserted using the ArchiveProcessor::insertNumericRecord method.
 Reports are first serialized using the DataTable::getSerialized method and then inserted using the ArchiveProcessor::insertBlobRecord method: